winitzki/scall/tutorial/programming_dhall.md

 #### Pattern-matching on streams

-As first examples, consider the tasks of extracting the "head" and the "tail" of a stream.
+Consider the tasks of extracting the "head" and the "tail" of a stream.

 The "head" is either empty (if the stream is empty) or a value of type `a`.
 We implement a function (`headTailOption`) that applies `stream.step` to `stream.seed` and performs pattern-matching on the resulting value of type `< Cons : { head : a, tail : t } | Nil >`.